Robert Millar (soccer): Professional

-In January 1921, he was suspended for two months after striking former Robins team mate Neil Clarke during the halftime of Erie's National Challenge Cup loss to Robins.
+In January 1921, he was suspended for two months after striking former Robins teammate Neil Clarke during the halftime of Erie's National Challenge Cup loss to Robins.
 Since Millar was unable to play for the remainder of the NAFBL season, Erie loaned him to Tebo Yacht Basin F.C.
 In May, Millar met up with Robins when Tebo defeated Dry Dock in the New York State Cup.
 Ironically, Robins Dry Dock and Tebo Yacht Basin were both subsidiary companies of Todd Shipyards.
 Millar rejoined J&P Coats for the first season, 1921–1922, of the recently established American Soccer League.

-In 1922, Millar left Coats and signed with the Fall River Marksmen, but the team released him in January 1923, after he played only six games.
+In 1922, Millar left Coats and signed with the Fall River F.C., but the team released him in January 1923, after he played only six games.
 He joined New York Field Club, for the remainder of the season, as well as the 1923–1924 season.
 However, he again did not complete the season with New York, but moved to the New York Giants.
 In August 1925, Millar signed with Indiana Flooring as a player and coach.
 In 1927, Charles Stoneham purchased Flooring and renamed the team the New York Nationals.
 Millar continue to coach and play for the Nationals until the onset of the 1928 Soccer Wars.
 In that internecine conflict, the United States Football Association declared the American Soccer League an "outlaw league".